Skip to main content

 Pepys Restoration Project Public Entrance

-The newly restored building will house the Academic Office (Tutorial and Admissions teams), offer new seminar rooms, supervision and teaching rooms as well as new dedicated spaces for researchers who come from all over the world to study the remarkable volumes held in the Pepys Library.
+The newly restored Pepys Building will house the Academic Office (Tutorial and Admissions teams), provide new supervision and teaching spaces, and offer dedicated areas for researchers who travel from around the world to study the extraordinary volumes in the Pepys Library.

-Supporting the Pepys Restoration Project will enable you to have your name or that of a loved one recorded for posterity in the Book of Benefactors which will be on display in the building on completion of the work.
+By supporting the Pepys Restoration Project, you can have your name or that of a loved one recorded in the Book of Benefactors, which will be displayed in the building upon completion.